fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 Ceph itself adds three new networks &mdash; Ceph management, Ceph storage public, and Ceph cluster private.

+*Note:  These networks are not necessary for smaller deployments not including Ceph.*

 Ceph management
-: is communication between Ceph dashboard and Ceph nodes, e.g. RPC, transferring zabbix monitoring data.
+: is communication between Ceph dashboard and Ceph nodes, e.g. RPC and transferring zabbix monitoring data.

 Ceph storage public
-: data traffic by workloads who will use Ceph as storage backend, also known as `front-side`.
+: data traffic by workloads who will use Ceph as their storage backend, also known as `front-side`.

 Ceph cluster private